swinkels/skempy/README.rst

       (compile (concat "python -m unittest " test-method))) )

-If you bind it to a key then running the testat point is a single keystroke away, e.g.:
+If you bind it to a key then running the test at point is a single keystroke away, e.g.:

 .. sourcecode:: common-lisp